peasantbird/tp/docs/UserGuide.md

 Precise outputs when the command fails:
 ```
 Invalid command format!
-delete-b: Deletes the buyer identified by the index number used in the displayed buyer list.
+bdelete: Deletes the buyer identified by the index number used in the displayed buyer list.
 Parameters: INDEX (must be a positive integer)
-Example: deleteb 1
+Example: bdelete 1
 ```
 ```
 The buyer index provided is higher than the last number in the list!
 ```

-### Deleting a buyer: `deletes`
+### Deleting a seller: `sdelete`

 Deletes a seller based on their index number in the sellers’ list.

-Format: `deletes INDEX`
+Format: `sdelete INDEX`
 * `INDEX`: A positive integer (1,2,3 …), which must not exceed last index in the sellers’ list

-Example: `deletes 3`
+Example: `sdelete 3`

 Precise outputs when the command succeeds:
 ```